hiteshjoshi1/commands/docker/docker.md

 <b><code>docker run</code></b>

+# See all images
+docker images ps

+# See Running container
+docker container ps

+# See runnig and stopped containers
+docker container ps -a

+# Remove all containers
+docker container prune

+# Remove an Image
+docker image rm <Image id>

 ### Publishing a container to docker hub
 - docker login             # Log in this CLI session using your Docker credentials